moq-wg/moq-transport/draft-lcurley-warp.md

 # Overview
 Warp is a live video transport protocol that utilizes the {{QUIC}} network protocol.

-TODO Summarize each section.
+The live stream is split into demuxed segments at IDR boundaries.
+These are fragmented fMP4 files as defined in {{ISOBMFF}}.
+Initialization segments contain track metadata and media segments contain the actual media samples.

+Unidirectional QUIC streams are used to transfer messages and segments between endpoints.
+These streams are prioritized based on the contents, such that any available bandwidth is utilized by the highest priority streams.
+The prioritization scheme depends on the latency target.

+Warp messages are used to control playback and carry any metadata about the stream contents.

 ## Terms and Definitions

-TODO terms

 {::boilerplate bcp14-tagged}

+Commonly used terms in this document are described below.

+TODO:

+: TODO

+# Segments
+The live stream is split into segments before being transferred over the network.
+Segments are fragmented fMP4 files as defined by {{ISOBMFF}}.

+There are two types of segments: initialization and media.

+## Initialization Segments
+Initialization segments contain track metadata but no sample data.

+Initialization segments MUST consist of a File Type Box ('ftyp') followed by a Movie Box ('moov').
+This Movie Box consists of Movie Header Boxes ('mvhd'), Track Header Boxes ('tkhd'), Track Boxes ('trak'), followed by a final Movie Extends Box ('mvex').
+These boxes MUST NOT contain any samples and MUST have a duration of zero.

+Note that a Common Media Application Format Header {{CMAF}} meets all these requirements.

+## Media Segments
+Media segments contain media samples for a single track.

+Media segments MUST consist of a Segment Type Box ('styp') followed by at least one media fragments.
+Each media fragment consists of a Movie Fragment Box ('moof') followed by a Media Data Box ('mdat').
+The Media Fragment Box MUST contain a Movie Fragment Header Box ('mfhd') and Track Box ('trak') with a Track ID ('track_ID') matching a Track Box in the initialization segment.

+Note that a Common Media Application Format Segment {{CMAF}} meets all these requirements.

+### Video
+Media segments containing video data MUST start with an IDR frame.
+Media fragments SHOULD contain a single frame to minimize latency.
+Video frames MUST be in decode order.

+### Audio
+Media fragments SHOULD contain a single group of audio samples to minimize latency.

-# Media
+# Streams
+Warp uses unidirectional QUIC streams to transfer messages and segments over the network.
+The establishment of the QUIC connection is outside the scope of this document.

+Both endpoints CAN create any number of unidirectional streams.
+These streams contain any number of messages and segments appended together.

+## Messages
+Messages are used to carry metadata and control playback.

+A Warp Box ('warp') is a top-level MP4 box as defined in {{ISOBMFF}}.
+The contents of this box is a warp message.
+See the Messages section for the encoding and available messages.

 ## Segments
-Media is split into multiple segments before being transferred over the network.
-Each media segment MUST be:

-* Independent; there is no dependency on data contained in other media segments.
-* Streamable; individual frames and samples can be decoded as they arrive.

-Audio and video are split into separate media segments that can be delivered separately.

-## Video
-Each video segment contains a complete group of pictures.
-A video segment MUST start with an IDR frame, although it CAN contain multiple IDR frames.

-The encoder SHOULD insert an IDR at least every 4 seconds.
-This allows the decoder to skip ahead to the next segment during periods of congestion.

-Video frames MUST be fragmented, such that they can be decoded individually.
-Video frames MUST be in decode order.

-## Audio
-Each audio segment contains blocks of samples.
-The duration of these blocks depends on the codec and sample rate.

-The boundary of audio segments SHOULD align with that of video segments, within the margin of error caused by different frame and block durations.

-## Container
-Media segments are encoded using {{ISOBMFF}}.
-This is compatible with fragmented MP4, but more generic.

-Each media segment consists of a segment type box (styp), followed by a single movie fragment box (moof), followed by one or more media data boxes (mdat).

-TODO is this sufficient for initialization data?

-# QUIC

-## Establishment
-The establishment of the QUIC connection and any authentication is currently outside the scope of this document.

-## Streams
-Warp creates a unidirectional QUIC stream for each media segment.
-These media streams are finalized when the media segment has been fully written.

-Media segments are encoded using {{ISOBMFF}}.
-This document defines a new top-level box (warp) that MAY be intermixed with the media segment.
-See the API section for further details.
+Segments are transferred over streams along-side messages.

+The sender SHOULD create a stream for each segment.
+The sender CAN send multiple segments over the same stream if there is an explicit dependency.

+Each segment MUST be preceded by an 'init' or 'segment' message, indicating the type of segment.

 ## Prioritization
 Warp utilizes a stream priority scheme rather than deadlines.
 This ensures that the most important content is delivered first during congestion.

-The Warp sender assigns a priority to each media stream.
+The sender assigns a numeric priority to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending priority order.

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
-An implementation must support stream prioritization to send media streams, but it is not required to receive media streams.
+Only the sender needs to implement prioritization.

 The stream priority value depends on the type of content being served.
-The next sections outline a recommendation for live content and recorded content.

 ### Live Content
 Live content is encoded and delivered in real-time.
 Media delivery is blocked on the encoder throughput, except during congestion.